Why chose Adande Refrigeration? Advice from: Ray Costelloe, Managing Director, CCE Group Ltd.

 “Crustaceans normally need a bed of ice; the reason is that cold air in a conventional fridge will dry them out as it is moved around the product.
 The biggest difference with an Adande is that no ice is needed; because the cold air falls onto the product and does not move, they do not dry out.”

-“We were one of the first to put Adande in the middle of the cookline, at the Kingswood Arms, Surrey, six years ago, right under the chargrill and griddle section.”
+“We were one of the first to put Adande in the middle of the cookline, at the Kingswood Arms, Surrey, several years ago, right under the chargrill and griddle section.”

 “We have recently placed an Adande under the outside barbecue/chargrill in the alfresco dining area of the Jumeirah Lowndes.
 We also place them – with the blast chill option – under combination ovens.”